Build Your REST API with Spring 5

 - the Certificate of Completion (example)

-- the new, extensive sets of exercises on each lesson and
+- the new, multiple-choice questions in each lesson and

 - the download ability for all video lessons - to help you learn offline